Branksome Hall KEY INSIGHTS

 ON THE ATHLETICS PROGRAM

 The athletics program is focused on long-term athlete development.
 It starts at a young age, building the skills necessary to become competitive athletes, with an eye to introducing habits that inform lifelong activity and well-being.
-A primary goal of the program, says Kimberly Kniaz, head of the Senior and Middle Schools, is to expose students to different activities and experiences so that they are able to find something they enjoy that can be used to create a foundation for ongoing fitness, nutrition, and well-being.
+A primary goal of the program is to expose students to different activities and experiences so that they are able to find something they enjoy that can be used to create a foundation for ongoing fitness, nutrition, and well-being.
 Leadership skills and competencies are also foregrounded through team sports.
 Fun is a key priority as well.
-It’s about “having that joy in your day,” Kniaz says.
-“We want the program to set them up for success in personal well-being,” she adds.
-“It’s not about what you can do now; it’s about what you understand about well-being in a way that helps you evolve as you move forward.”

 THE OUR KIDS REPORT: Branksome Hall